EnricoPittini/Cinema/README.md

-# Cinema
+# Cinema Web App
-A cinema web application
+A cinema web application, implemented using the Python Flask framework and the MySQL DBMS.